Enter to main center

 a.
 Disseminate the concept of anti-human trafficking through multiple channels: In order to raise nationals' awareness on human trafficking as well as to enhance foreigners' understanding of their rights, the NIA took several initiatives to prevent human trafficking in 2022.
 The NIA developed promotional materials aimed at raising awareness about human trafficking, which were distributed to its subordinate units and NGOs for public outreach.
 The NIA also displayed posters at 12 Taiwan High Speed Rail service stations, and made the video titled "The End of Bad Wolves" available for streaming on the smart panels of the Taipei City Public Transportation Office and community bulletin boards.

 b.
 Training: To enhance public sector personnel’s understanding of anti-human trafficking, each department is required to incorporate relevant courses on anti-human trafficking into their professional trainings.
 For example, the NIA provides at least one seminar open to both public and private sectors annually.
-In 2023, two training sessions on the topic of Combating Human Trafficking and Online Gender-Based Violence were held on November 1 and November 10 with 169 attendees.
-Additionally, the NIA held the “Roundtable Forum – 2nd Training Program for Seed Instructors on Anti-Human Trafficking” on December 24 with 20 attendees.
-In 2024, “2024 Advanced Training on Combating Human Trafficking” was held on April 29 with 111 attendees.
-The 2nd Training Program for 2nd Seed Instructors on Anti-Human Trafficking” was held on May 17 with 33 attendees.
-The training session on Combating Human Trafficking and Online Gender-Based Violence was held on October 25 with 114 attendees.
+In 2024, three training sessions were held, including “2024 Advanced Training on Combating Human Trafficking,” “The 2nd Training Program for Seed Instructors on Anti-Human Trafficking,” and “2024 Combating Human Trafficking and Online Gender-Based Violence,” altogether with 258 attendees.

 (4)Strengthening international cooperation.